fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [last-byte/PersistenceSniper](https://github.com/last-byte/PersistenceSniper) - Powershell module that can be used by Blue Teams, Incident Responders and System Administrators to hunt persistences implanted in Windows machines.
+Made with ❤️ by @last0x00 and @dottor_morte
 - [DanysysTeam/PS-SFTA](https://github.com/DanysysTeam/PS-SFTA) - PowerShell Set File Type Association
 - [ShaunLawrie/PwshSpectreConsole](https://github.com/ShaunLawrie/PwshSpectreConsole) - PwshSpectreConsole is an opinionated wrapper for the awesome Spectre.Console library
 - [dafthack/MFASweep](https://github.com/dafthack/MFASweep) - A tool for checking if MFA is enabled on multiple Microsoft Services